labex-labs/open-source-labs/python/python-mastery/lab-ex5-1-definitional-aspects-of-functions/en/step2.md

-# Back to Basics

-Start by reverting the changes related to class definitions.
-Rewrite the `reader.py` file so that it contains the two basic functions that you had before you messed it up with classes:
+# Creating the Basic CSV Reader Functions

+Let's start by creating a `reader.py` file with two basic functions for reading CSV data.
+Follow these steps:

+1. Open up the code editor and create a new file called `reader.py` in the `/home/labex/project` directory.

+2. Add the following code to `reader.py`:

 ```python
 # reader.py